lewis-morris/semverbump/README.md

 ## Features

 - Static diff of the public API to highlight breaking changes.
  - Pluggable analysers for command-line tools, web routes and database migrations.
+These analysers are **opt-in** and disabled by default; enable them explicitly in configuration.
 - Dry-run mode to preview version bumps without touching any files.
 - Output in plain text, Markdown or JSON for easy integration.
 - Optional helpers to update version numbers across common files and tag the release.